-While Trazodone dependence is not very common, it is still a possibility to take into consideration.
-People with Trazodone abuse issues can develop an addiction to the drug.
-In some cases, a person may also become addicted to the medication Trazodone without realizing it – which often happens through an increased dose when the effects of the medication wear off.
-This article discusses the use of this antidepressant drug, consider whether the medication is addictive, and looks at both the physical and psychological effects of addiction.
-The article will also discuss possible treatment options that individuals may be provided to assist in withdrawal when the individual stops using the drug.
+Trazodone is a prescription medication approved for the treatment of major depressive disorder in adults.
+The drug can be used as part of an addiction treatment program to help addicts wean off certain drugs.
+It is also used off-label to manage several other conditions.
+In some cases, a person may become addicted to the medication without realizing it – which often happens through an increased dose when the effects of the medication wear off.
+This article discusses Trazodone uses, considers whether the medication is addictive, and looks at both the physical and psychological effects of addiction.
+It also discusses possible treatment options that individuals may be provided to assist in withdrawal when they stop using the drug.

 What Is Trazodone?

 It is a drug that is used in the treatment of anxiety, and major depressive disorder.
 Other Trazodone uses include treating low mood, sleep problems, and poor concentration.
 It is available as a prescription drug and comes in tablets, capsules, and liquid formulations.